 Weston Mill Viaduct

 At more than 110 years old and 400m long, the structure spans an expanse of reclaimed land locally known as ‘Camel’s Head Creek’.
-The steelwork was rapidly deteriorating and there was considerable corrosion in some areas, prompting Network Rail to engage Taziker Industrial to carry out extensive refurbishment.
-The structure also carries a redundant public footpath which Taziker Industrial were tasked with removing.
+The steelwork was rapidly deteriorating and there was considerable corrosion in some areas, prompting Network Rail to engage Taziker to carry out extensive refurbishment.
+The structure also carries a redundant public footpath which Taziker was tasked with removing.

 Work on site was continuous 24 hours a day, with only short possessions required to carry out steelwork repairs.
 By planning our works carefully, we were able to ensure we could make the most effective use of our time during these possessions.
 This limited the disruption caused to rail services and meant that the prestigious Paddington to Penzance sleeper train service was not interrupted.

 Learning and Innovation